jcharistech/webgenesis/README.md

 #### Why Webgenesis?
 When building web apps, it can become repetitive to be starting from the same or similar set of code and basic project structure.
-Hence webgenesis comes in to reduce this burden of writing the same code when starting up a web project
+This is where webgenesis comes in to reduce the burden of writing the same code when starting up a web project